CLayer-dev/docs/docs/development/support-plans.md

 ---

-*Core Layer is committed to fostering a thriving developer ecosystem through comprehensive support programs.
+*CLayer is committed to fostering a thriving developer ecosystem through comprehensive support programs.
 We believe in supporting innovation and helping projects achieve their full potential within our ecosystem.*